clemburt/arithmetic_client_server/README.md

 # Purpose

-**arithmetic_client_server** is a Python socket-based client/server application using multiprocessing and pipes to safely compute arithmetic operations from files
+**arithmetic_client_server** is a Python socket-based client/server application using multiprocessing and pipes to safely evaluate arithmetic operations from files

 This application complies with the following guidelines: